In addition to wage and hour provisions, both federal and state laws protect employees from unlawful discrimination and harassment in the workplace.

 - Making sex a condition for employment decisions

-Please accept the following as advice on pursuing a Florida sexual harassment claim and potential lawsuit.
-The first recommended step is to talk with the individual wrongdoer.
-As uncomfortable and awkward this may sound, it is the single best way to potentially get the unwanted actions to stop let alone the perfect way to set up a case.
+The first recommended step in pursuing a Florida sexual harassment claim is to talk with the individual wrongdoer.
+As uncomfortable and awkward as this may sound, it is the single best way to potentially get the unwanted actions to stop let alone the perfect way to set up a case.
 Confronting the wrongdoer will place this individual on notice concerning their behavior.